digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/actions/logout.md

 title: Logout
 ---

-This action allows you to log out of the application (ToolJet).
+This action allows you to log out of the application (JumpStart).

 Debounce field is empty by default, you can enter a numerical value to specify the time in milliseconds after which the action will be performed. ex: `300`